 - Helping someone overcome anxiety – recognising a problem and helping them address it.

 We should consider the process we use from inception to delivery.
 Because your process is probably repeatable and a framework for future efficiency; getting things done uniformly.

-For example, when we work with new clients at the Funnel Academy, we use the VF method.
+For example, when we work with new clients at Yatter, we use the VF method.
 It defines how we bring people from not knowing who we are to understanding what we can do for them.

 Giving your framework a name transforms it into a sellable process.
 It means that you can transfer that framework to your customers; in this case, helping them become better at chasing, following, and closing leads.

 Once you have your framework, you have evidence to represent what it can do.
 You know how long it takes, and how much it costs: your value proposition skyrockets.